ymyke/cardio/README.md

 # Todo

+- Have some generic animation (just some color change for 0.2 seconds?) for skill effects that get activated.
+E.g., for shield.
 - Start the game w/ 0 skills.
 - QQ: Spirits: keep them between fights (as it is now)?
 (Maybe have to sacrifice 1 life if you want to keep them?)